Scarabaeus1031/NEXAH/RESEARCH/NEXAH_DEMONSTRATOR/NEXAH_STRUCTURAL_FINDINGS.md

 ## 🧭 Purpose

-This document presents **empirical findings derived from the NEXAH pipeline**.
+This document presents **empirical findings derived from the NEXAH pipeline**,
+based on systematic visualization and analysis of dynamical systems.

 It provides:

-- evidence-based interpretation of visuals
+- evidence-backed observations
-- structured analysis of system behavior
+- structural interpretation of system behavior
-- justification for proposed structural claims
+- support for the proposed NEXAH conceptual framework

 ---